What are Flash Drives?

 Inside the housing of a thumb drive is a NAND flash memory wafer.

 These transistors are separated from one another by oxide layers.
 One transistors, called a floating gate, the other the control gate.
 The floating gate’s only link to the row, or wordline, is through the control gate.
 As long as this link is in place, the cell has a value of 1.
 Changing the value to a 0 requires Fowler-Nordheim tunneling to alter the placement of electrons in the gate.

 Sadly, They Can Fail, What If Scenarios.

 You might be unlucky enough to find your flash drive not working.
 Don’t see your files?
 Of course, you’ve forgotten to back up.
 Panic ensues.
 Do I need thumb drive file recovery?
 Failures include breaks in hardware (flash drive physical damage, bending pins, broken ports), water damage, or dropping your laptop.
 On the contrary, all is not lost.
 Head over to our flash drive data recovery blog.

 Tips.
 Avoiding Flash Drive Data Recovery.

 - Buy capless drives.
 In capless storage devices, the USB tip is enclosed and kept safe.

 - Especially, don’t let the dog eat it (seriously).

 - Keep safe, protect the USB tip, close it.

 - Don’t wear them out.
-Three years is the limit if used often.
+In other words, 3 years is the limit if used often.

 Back Up Thumb Drives on a Regular Basis.

 Obvious but true.
 Any time you use a thumb drive, back it up at the end of the day.
-Its but a minute or two and can save a huge amount of grief.
+Likewise, it takes a minute or two and prevents a huge amount of grief.
 Call professionals if you need flash drive data recovery before further damage.